Xunnamius/msft-todo-backup/README.md

 duplicates or missing/lost/partial data.

 Further, lists that already exist (display names match exactly) will not be duplicated.
-Similarly, tasks with the same id will not be duplicated.
+Similarly, tasks with the same ID will not be duplicated.

 ### Enumerating and Deleting Stored Backups